engagebay/restapi/README.md

 -d "{}" \
 'https://{{domain}}.engagebay.com/dev/api/panel/deals/1'
 ```
-### 4.1 Get the list of tasks based on given filters :
+### 4.1 Get the list of tasks based on given filters:
 - Returns a list of your tasks based on given filters
 ```
--Retrives the list of tasks based on the given filters.
+- Retrives the list of tasks based on the given filters.
 The filters available are ‘type’,‘status’, and ‘page_size’.
 These should be sent as a query parameters in the URL.
--taskStatus  = Any of these ('not_started','in_progress','waiting','completed','deferred')
+- taskStatus = one of these values ('not_started','in_progress','waiting','completed','deferred')
-- taskType = Any of these ('TODO','EMAIL','CALL')
+- taskType = one of these values ('TODO','EMAIL','CALL')
 ```
 ###### Endpoint
 POST dev/api/panel/tasks